sunpy/sunpy/doc/source/guide/acquiring_data/fido.rst

 This returns an ``sunpy.net.fido_factory.UnifiedResponse`` object containing information on the available online files which fit the criteria specified by the attrs objects in the above call.
 It does not download the files.
-For downloading, see the `Downloading Data` with Fido section below.
+For downloading, see the :ref:`downloading_data` with Fido section below.

 To see a summary of results of our query, simple type the name of the variable set to the Fido search, in this case, result.